-Your final project is a literature-based project focusing on a current and relevant issue for practice which you will have chosen to explore in depth.
+Your final project is a 15000 word literature-based project focusing on a current and relevant issue for practice which you will have chosen to explore in depth.

 You study the theories of human development and consider the law in context.

-In this module you look at using research to understand and apply to social work.
+You look at using research to understand and apply to social work.
 You learn the skills you need for developing your own research from practice.
 Visual methods are a key component of this module.

 Modules offered may vary.